TheCherno/Hazel/README.md

 Make sure that you do a `--recursive` clone to fetch all of the submodules!

+## The Plan
+The plan for Hazel is two-fold: to create a powerful 3D engine, but also to serve as an education tool for teaching game engine design and architecture.
+Because of this the development inside this repository is rather slow, since everything has to be taught and implemented on-camera.
+There is a much more advanced version of the engine in a private repository called `Hazel-dev`, accessible to supporters on [Patreon](https://patreon.com/thecherno).
+The plan for this project is to mostly take already implemented code from the `Hazel-dev` repository and integrate it into this one, done within videos and supported.

 ### Main features to come:
 - Fast 2D rendering (UI, particles, sprites, etc.)
 - High-fidelity Physically-Based 3D rendering (this will be expanded later, 2D to come first)